GaiamTV/gaia-challenge-fullstack/README.md

 ### Running the project
 1. From a terminal, run `$ npm install` to install dependencies.
 1. Run `$ npm start` to start the React application.
-1. In the other terminal, run `$ npm run server` to run the Express server.
+1. In the other terminal, run `$ npm run server` to run an Express server on port: 9001
 1. View the running web app in your browser by navigating to `http://localhost:3000`.

 ### Orienting yourself